laravel/docs/dusk.md

         // static::startChromeDriver();
     }

-Next, you may simply modify the `driver` method to connect to the URL and port of your choice.
+Next, you may modify the `driver` method to connect to the URL and port of your choice.
 In addition, you may modify the "desired capabilities" that should be passed to the WebDriver:

     /**
      * Create the RemoteWebDriver instance.